D-MAN-I/Project-1/README.md

 * Gameboard (25 panels, 5 topical catigories with different point value attributes)
 * Continuous scoring of points earned or deducted
 * Intuitive, easy to use interface
-* Occupies gametime an average of 10 - 15 minutes per game
+* Occupies your gametime environment an average of 10 - 15 minutes per game

 ## Wireframe